AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 ## Create a report {#create-report}

-For in-depth guidance on navigating the project workspace, see [Manage projects](../manage-projects.md).
 To create an [!DNL AMC] measurement report:

 1. Navigate to **[!UICONTROL Collaborate]** > **[!UICONTROL My projects]** and select your [!DNL AMC] project.
 2. Select the **[!UICONTROL Measure]** tab.